andypieters/docker-skeleton/README.md

 The default configuration for the database is as follows:
 - hostname: db
 - root password: root
-- user: dbuser
+- user: db
-- password: dbpass
+- password: db
 - database: db

 # Ports